Fire prompts evacuations, airport closure in central Oregon

 Approximately 325 residential and commercial structures were contacted to be evacuated, Kehmna said.
 No injuries or deaths have been reported.
 No major property damage has been reported, though the personal property of the homeless campers could be impacted, he said.

+The Deschutes County Sheriff’s Office’s issued evacuation notices in the area.
 The Deschutes County Fair & Expo Center was a designated evacuation shelter site, said center director Geoff Hinds.

+Another fire south of The Dalles near Dufur was prompting evacuations Tuesday afternoon and evening.
+The Wasco County Sheriff’s Office said on Facebook that people were being urged to evacuate east of Highway 197.

+A shelter was being set up at The Dalles Middle School gym, the sheriff’s office said.